abpframework/abp/docs/en/Blog-Posts/2022-06-15 v5_3_Release_Stable/POST.md

 First of all, install the ABP CLI or upgrade to the latest version.

-If you haven't installed yet:
+If you haven't installed it yet:

 ```bash
 dotnet tool install -g Volo.Abp.Cli